firebase/flutterfire/CONTRIBUTING.md

  * Linux, Mac OS X, or Windows.
  * git (used for source version control).
- * An ssh client (used to authenticate with GitHub).
+ * A ssh client (used to authenticate with GitHub).

 ## Getting the code and configuring your environment